gregaspan/Observa/README.md

 ## 1. Overview

-**Detailed description of the project**
+🔍 **Detailed description of the project**

 The Observa Video Surveillance App is designed to provide comprehensive security monitoring with a user-friendly interface, allowing easy navigation through the feed.
-Whether you need to monitor your home, office, or any other property, Observa offers an array of advanced features to ensure your peace of mind.
+Whether you need to monitor your home 🏠, office 🏢, or any other property, Observa offers an array of advanced features to ensure your peace of mind.

 Imagine you're away from home and your kids are home alone.
-With Observa, you can have everything under control and be calm, knowing you can monitor them in real-time.
-You can check live feeds to see that they're safe, receive instant notifications if any motion is detected, and even talk with our AI security specialist for any concerns.
+With Observa, you can have everything under control and be calm 😌, knowing you can monitor them in real-time.
+You can check live feeds to see that they're safe, receive instant notifications 📬 if any motion is detected, and even talk with our AI security specialist for any concerns.

 ## 2. Documentation

-Here is presented the entire process of working on this project and all the necessary tools and software that were used in the development.
+📂 Here is presented the entire process of working on this project and all the necessary tools and software that were used in the development.

 ### 🔧 Functionalities

-- **Remote Access** - Access the system via web app
+- **Remote Access** 🌐 - Access the system via web app
-- **Live Observation** - Real-time video streaming for instant monitoring
+- **Live Observation** 👀 - Real-time video streaming for instant monitoring
-- **Multi-Device Support** - Connect and monitor multiple cameras simultaneously
+- **Multi-Device Support** 📱💻 - Connect and monitor multiple cameras simultaneously
-- **Motion Detection** - Download and delete captured images
+- **Motion Detection** 🚶‍♂️ - Download and delete captured images
-- **Facial Recognition** - Download and delete captured images
+- **Facial Recognition** 😃 - Download and delete captured images
-- **Video Playback** - View recorded videos stored in the database
+- **Video Playback** 🎥 - View recorded videos stored in the database
-- **Email Notifications** - Receive notifications about detected motion via email
+- **Email Notifications** 📧 - Receive notifications about detected motion via email
-- **SMS Notifications** - Receive notifications about detected motion via SMS
+- **SMS Notifications** 📲 - Receive notifications about detected motion via SMS
-- **Observa Chat** - Talk with our AI security specialist
+- **Observa Chat** 💬 - Talk with our AI security specialist
-- **Reports** - Detailed reports generated from detected faces and motion events
+- **Reports** 📊 - Detailed reports generated from detected faces and motion events

 ### 🛠️ Technology Stack

-**Backend**: Python with Flask framework.
-NoSQL database MongoDB and Amazon S3 for video storage.
+**Backend**: Python with Flask framework 🐍.
+NoSQL database MongoDB and Amazon S3 for video storage ☁️.
 API testing with Postman.
-**Frontend**: React library using JavaScript.
+**Frontend**: React library using JavaScript 💻.

 ### 📅 Organisation and Method of Work

-During the execution of the project, we held two in-person meetings each week (Monday and Thursday).
+During the execution of the project, we held two in-person meetings each week (Monday and Thursday) 📆.
 The purpose of these meetings was to present the progress made, exchange experiences, problem-solving, and assigning new tasks.
-For remote communication and collaboration, we utilized Discord.
+For remote communication and collaboration, we utilized Discord 🗣️.

 ![Sprint](https://github.com/gregaspan/Observa/assets/156235797/811eb9a6-e705-4497-a841-fbd811a88b35)

-We adopted the SCRUM methodology to manage our project work, structured around sprints.
+We adopted the SCRUM methodology to manage our project work, structured around sprints 🏃‍♂️.
 Each sprint lasted for one week, with the whole project consisting of 5 sprints, from 13.05.2024 to 10.06.2024.
 Before starting a new sprint, we created new tasks and set goals for the next sprint.

-We also chose the principles of the Kanban method for managing the project work, tackling tasks with the highest priority first.
+We also chose the principles of the Kanban method for managing the project work, tackling tasks with the highest priority first 📋.
 New tasks were assigned at the end of each in-person meeting, ensuring continuous development.
-To track work and create new tasks, we used Trello, allowing us to review the work and use boards for better visibility.
+To track work and create new tasks, we used Trello 📌, allowing us to review the work and use boards for better visibility.

 <img width="1440" alt="TrelloObserva" src="https://github.com/gregaspan/Observa/assets/156235797/a5611282-b35b-4486-9ef6-eff289eead34">

 ### 📂 Data Structure Design

-For storing videos, we used Amazon's S3 cloud-based service, allowing us to store up to 5GB of data for free, avoiding database overcrowding and maintaining better and faster performance.
+For storing videos, we used Amazon's S3 cloud-based service, allowing us to store up to 5GB of data for free, avoiding database overcrowding and maintaining better and faster performance ⚡.

 We used MongoDB to store data about users and images.
-Images are encoded using Base64 format for efficient storage and retrieval.
+Images are encoded using Base64 format for efficient storage and retrieval 🗄️.
 We used four collections:

 - `detected_faces`: records the IP address of the camera, the time, the user ID, and the captured image.
 - `detected_motion`: records the camera IP address, time, user ID, and captured image.